ARA Historical Novel Prize Eligibility & Rules

 6. It is the nominator’s responsibility to ensure the EPUB file is properly formatted and rendered correctly across platforms.
 Please do not use a proprietary DRM solution or watermark across text as it will adversely affect the judges’ reading experience.
 Upon entry, the EPUB file will be moved to a restricted folder accessible only to the Judging Panel and HNSA staff via secure e-Readers.
 The e-Book file will not be shared with any party outside of the Judging Panel or HNSA.
 The Judges’ e-readers will be returned to HNSA at the end of the contest, and the files will be erased.

 7. It is the nominator’s responsibility to ensure hardcopies are not dispatched to the HNSA for entry to the Prize.
 HNSA is not responsible for the return of any books shipped.
-However, if novels are longlisted or shortlisted, print copies will be required and nominators notified of the necessary shipping arrangements.
+However, if novels are longlisted or shortlisted, print copies signed by the authors will be required and nominators notified of the necessary shipping arrangements.

 Judges’ decision